How to organize a project

-Projects can be archived (by admins) in the organization’s page by clicking on the button
+Projects can be archived (by admins) in the team’s page by clicking on the button

 Archive this project.

-Archived projects can be included in your organization’s page by checking “Toggle archive”.
+Archived projects can be included in your team’s page by checking “Toggle archive”.

 Any card (project included) can be added to favorites: It will appear on top of your dashboard and of the switch menu.